ferrocene/ferrocene/ferrocene/doc/safety-manual/src/scope.rst

 safety-related development.

-Furthermore, according to clause 11.4.3 of [|iso_ref|] part 8, the user shall ensure the usage, the environment and the functional constraints of this software tool comply with its evaluation criteria or its qualification.
+Furthermore, according to clause 11.4.3 of [|iso_ref|] part 8, the user shall ensure the usage, the environment, and the functional constraints of this software tool comply with its evaluation criteria or its qualification.

 Ferrocene is accompanied by the appropriate documentation to support this